 ChatGPT (GPT-4 family and GPT-4o) is the most-used AI writing tool in the world, which means detectors have the most training data on its output.
 The model has a recognizable fingerprint: specific words it overuses, specific structures it defaults to, and specific punctuation it loves.
-If you want ChatGPT-drafted text to read as human, you have to actively remove these signatures.

 Words ChatGPT overuses